 Maintenance: Brake Fluid Bleeding

-So I had all my brake pads and rotors changed and the last thing on the list was to bleed the brakes.
-I remember when I first bled my brakes on my 2008 Xterra at 80,000 miles the initial brake fluid that came out was a rusty brown.
-I wonder if the Explorer will have similar issue at 55k miles.
+Recently, I replaced the brake pads and rotors on my 2017 Ford Explorer Platinum, and the final step was to bleed the brakes.
+I recalled that when I first bled the brakes on my 2008 Xterra at 80,000 miles, the initial brake fluid was a rusty brown color.
+I was curious to see if my Explorer would have a similar issue at 55,000 miles.

 What I used: